ThuwAnh/Front-End-Project/README.md

 # Front-End-Project
-Hello, this is my final project for Front-End class
+Hello, this is my final project for Front-End class at Telos Academy